multiscale/ymmsl-python/docs/ymmsl_python.rst

 three attributes: the ``ports``, the ``implementation`` and the ``multiplicity``.
 Ports are the connectors on the component to which conduits attach to connect it to other components.
-These are organised by operator; we refer to the MUSCLE 3 documentation for more on how they are used.
+These are organised by operator; we refer to the MUSCLE3 documentation for more on how they are used.
 Specifying ports here is optional, but doing so can improve efficiency.

 The implementation is the name of the implementation as in the short form, while